 approaches, including the Reggio Emilia approach, all of

 which have shaped my teaching philosophy.— Magnolia & Willow Teacher at Stretch the Imagination

-Mary was born and raised in Costa Mesa, California and has lived in San Francisco for five years now.
+Mary was born and raised in Costa Mesa, California and has lived in San Francisco for many years now.
 She received her Child Development Degree at San Francisco State University with a concentration in young children and families.
 During her last year at State, Mary went abroad and took pedagogy courses in Sweden.
-Mary is going into her seventh year of teaching at Stretch and has continued to grow and expand her passions for teaching with young children.
+Mary joined our Stretch team in 2011 and has continued to grow and expand her passions for teaching with young children.
 She has shown a strong passion and dedication toward weaving in graphical representation and various forms of art into her classes.
-In her spare time, Mary loves to travel, take yoga classes, and run at Panhandle Park.
+In her spare time, Mary loves to travel with her husband, take yoga classes, and running at Panhandle Park.
 She enjoys a day at the park with a picnic basket and friends!

 Through my experiences, I have come to see the classroom